Gonatocerus

 Host Associations

-- Various Cicadellidae - diverse across multiple
+- Various Cicadellidae - primary diverse leafhopper across multiple

 Life Cycle

 Development occurs entirely within .
-Females oviposit into freshly laid host eggs, with feeding on host embryonic tissues.
+Females oviposit into freshly laid host eggs, with larvae feeding on host embryonic tissues.
 Development time varies with temperature; occurs as undeveloped larvae within parasitized eggs in temperate regions. from overwintering hosts takes approximately 85 days. lifespan is extended by access to food sources.

 Behavior